Military tactical athletes completing strength and endurance training that drives adaptation

 • Endurance depends on metabolic efficiency, cardiovascular improvements, and energy system optimization

-In simultaneous strength and endurance training:
+In simultaneous strength and endurance training, three things tend to happen:

 • Strength gains may slow compared to strength-only training